 A synthetic population is generated based on a set of control variables whose known (census) distributions drive the population synthesis process.
 When the synthetic population is drawn from a sample file, all of these control variables as well as a series of other attributes of the sampled records are written to the synthetic population file.
+This synthetic population then serves as the input to the activity-based model components which simulate daily activity-travel patterns for each individual in the population.
 While this process may be satisfactory, it does raise a key issue worth addressing.
 As the population of a region is likely to be much larger than the sample file from which synthetic households are drawn, the synthetic population will inevitably have many records that simply repeat themselves.
 This problem is particularly exacerbated in large scale activity-based microsimulation model deployments such as that for the Southern California Association of Governments.
 The base year (2003) population for the model region is more than 17 million people, while that for the future year (2035) is forecast to be more than 25 million people.
-When synthesizing such huge populations, one is inevitably faced with rather large scale duplication of records.
-This results in a synthetic population that lacks the rich variance in population characteristics that would be desirable in the context of an activity-based microsimulation model implementation.
+When synthesizing such huge populations (from a sample file of one million records, for example), one is inevitably faced with rather large scale duplication of This results in a synthetic population that lacks the rich variance in population records. characteristics that would be desirable in the context of an activity-based microsimulation model implementation.
 Not only is there a lack of rich variance in population characteristics when the socio-economic modeling process is confined to the use of a synthetic population generator, but there is an absence of recognition that many socio-economic attributes are choices that people and households make in response to changing demographics.
 As a result, the socio-economic modeling process does not model choices related to education, employment, occupation, income, and housing type in response to changing population demographics.
-This lack of sensitivity or responsiveness in the socioeconomic modeling process limits the potential application of the overall activity-based model system to analyze alternative demographic scenarios (e.g., implications of an aging population).
-In addition, while a few attempts have been made to model socio-economic choices of households and individuals (8, 9), there is limited evidence on how well such model systems work in transportation modeling practice.
+This lack of sensitivity or responsiveness in the socio-economic modeling process limits the potential application of the overall activity-based model system to analyze alternative demographic scenarios (e.g., implications of an aging population).
+In addition, while a few attempts have been made to model socio-economic choices of households and individuals (Goulias and Kitamura, 1992; Purvis,

+1994; Sundararajan and Goulias, 2003; Morand et al, 2010), there is limited evidence on how well such model systems work in transportation modeling practice.

-This paper describes a comprehensive socio-economic model system that has been implemented in the context of the activity-based model development effort for the Southern California Association of Governments.
-The paper presents evidence on the performance of the model system by comparing outputs of the model against known census distributions.
+This chapter describes a comprehensive socio-economic model system that has been implemented in the context of the activity-based model development effort for the Southern California Association of Governments.
+The chapter presents evidence on the performance of the model system by comparing outputs of the model against known census distributions.
 The model system includes two major components.
-First, there is a synthetic population generator capable of synthesizing a population while simultaneously controlling for known distributions of both household and person level attributes (10).
-Second, there is a Comprehensive Econometric Microsimulator for Socioeconomics, Land-use, and Transportation System (CEMSELTS) module (11) capable of modeling medium- and long-term socio-economic choices of individuals and households.
+First, there is a synthetic population generator capable of synthesizing a population while simultaneously controlling for known distributions of both household and person level attributes (Ye et al, 2009).
+Second, there is a Comprehensive Econometric Microsimulator for Socioeconomics, Land-use, and Transportation System (CEMSELTS) module (Eluru et al, 2008) capable of modeling medium- and long-term socioeconomic choices of individuals and households.

-The remainder of this paper is organized as follows.
+The remainder of this chapter is organized as follows.
 The next section provides an overview of the synthetic population generator while the third section provides an overview of the socio-economic microsimulator.
 The fourth section presents results of the application of the synthetic population generator while the fifth section presents results of the application of CEMSELTS for the Southern California region.
 Finally, concluding thoughts are offered in the sixth section.

-THE SYNTHETIC POPULATION GENERATOR
+2. THE SYNTHETIC POPULATION GENERATOR